misterburton/mb-lightroom-classic-coach/Lightroom Classic Coach PRD.md

 ## 9. Success Criteria
 - Plug-in installs cleanly in Lightroom.
-- Users can enter their own OpenAI API key.
+- Users can enter their own Gemini API key.
-- Chat works with OpenAI GPT-5-mini API and gives accurate Lightroom-specific responses.
+- Chat works with Gemini 3 Pro Preview API and gives accurate Lightroom-specific responses.
 - Assistant refuses to answer non-Lightroom questions.
 - At least one editing action (`apply_develop_settings`) works end-to-end.
 - All edits appear in history panel with proper rollback capability.